citp/privacy-policy-historical/c/cr/cre/creativeboom.co.uk.md

 ## Your rights to access personal information

 You have the right, under the Data Protection Act 1998, to receive information about the personal information which we hold about you upon making a written request and payment of a fee, which covers our administration costs in providing such information.
-If you would like a copy of the information held on you please write to us at Creative Boom Ltd, 20 Diarylands Road, Church Lawton, Stoke-on-Trent, Cheshire, ST7 3EU.
-If you believe that any information we are holding on you is incorrect or incomplete, please contact us by email at [hello@creativeboom.co.uk](mailto:hello@creativeboom.co.uk) or write to us at Creative Boom Ltd, 20 Diarylands Road, Church Lawton, Stoke-on-Trent, Cheshire, ST7 3EU.
+If you would like a copy of the information held on you please write to us at Creative Boom Ltd, Office 135, 111 Piccadilly, Manchester, M1 2HX.
+If you believe that any information we are holding on you is incorrect or incomplete, please contact us via email [hello@creativeboom.co.uk](mailto:hello@creativeboom.co.uk) or write to Creative Boom Ltd, Office 135, 111 Piccadilly, Manchester, M1 2HX.